 Adam was to acquire wisdom through his relationship with the Lord, rather than seeking it on his own.

 Recognizing that it was not good for Adam to be alone, God paraded the animals he had created before him.

 While exercising the authority of an image-bearer of God by naming each animal, Adam reached a devastating conclusion.
-Every animal had its partner, but an equal and adequate helper did not exist for him.
+Every animal had its mate, but an equal and adequate partner did not exist for him (Gen 2:18–20).

 Now that God had awakened Adam’s longing, the Lord placed him into a very deep, supernatural sleep.